 Informal request to view a residential property file

-If you are looking to buy or sell a residential property, an 'informal request to view a residential property file' is an electronic service that allows you to view certain documents relating to historical Development Applications that Council holds for the property.
+If you are looking to buy or sell a residential property, an informal request to view a residential property file is an electronic service that allows you to view certain documents relating to historical Development Applications that Council holds for a property.

-If you are not the owner of the property you are seeking information about, and would like to view the floor plans of the property, owner’s consent must be provided with your application.
-Owner’s consent must be in the form of a letter and contain the names of the owner and applicant, the property address and the owner's signature.
+If you are not the owner of the property you are seeking information about and would like to view the floor plans of the property, owner’s consent must be provided with your application.
+Owner’s consent must:

 What documents are available to me?

-Some of the documents held in Council's records are classified 'Open Access documents' under Section 18 of the Government Information (Public Access) Act 2009 (GIPA Act).
+Some of the documents held in Council's records are classified as 'open access information' under Section 18 of the Government Information (Public Access) Act 2009 (GIPA Act).
 This means any member of the public is able to access these documents under the provisions of the GIPA Act.

 - Development Application (DA)

 - DA approval (consent)